The Key to Running a Successful Online Meeting Every Time

 Start and end on time; this will show your respect for everyone’s time.
 Ensure all topics are covered and that action plans are determined at the end of each discussion point.
 If conversations become too long, politely move on to the next item.
 Otherwise, people may forget what was discussed.

 Meetings are meant to be collaborative, so it’s important to encourage open dialogue between all members.
-However, they are also meant to be efficient, so it is important to limit each conversation to a reasonable amount of time.
+However, they are also meant to be efficient, so limiting each conversation to a reasonable amount of time is important.

 4. Summarize at the end of the meeting

 At the end of the meeting, take a few minutes to summarize what was discussed and assign action items.
-Make sure everyone knows what their particular responsibilities are and by when they should be completed.
+Make sure everyone knows their specific responsibilities and the deadlines for completing them.

-A summary not only helps everyone stay on the same page but also opens up an opportunity to give credit where credit is due and thank those who went above and beyond to help.
-Additionally, by summarizing key points from your meeting, you can create clarity around future tasks that need completing.
+A summary not only helps everyone stay on the same page but also gives an opportunity to give credit where credit is due and thank those who went above and beyond.
+Additionally, summarizing key points from your meeting can clarify future tasks that need to be completed.

 Steps to Take After Your Meeting